johandersson/.LOG-hog/src/help.md

 - **Line Breaks**: Use two spaces at the end of a line or a blank line for paragraphs

 Formatting is applied in the Full Log window for a polished view of your entries.

+## License
+LogHog is licensed under the GNU General Public License version 3 (GPL3).
+See the license.md file for full license text.

+## Changelog
+See CHANGELOG.md for a detailed history of changes and new features.

 ## Github repo:
 [GitHub Repository](http://github.com/johandersson/.LOG-hog)